 IMPROVE YOUR POSTURE & SET UP A HOME OFFICE

 Last week I set up my desk in a more ergonomic way.
-We all know that you’re ‘supposed to’ have your monitor at eye-level and your feel flat on the ground, but I’m sure most of us (myself included) have just been using a laptop on the kitchen table while working from home.
-So maybe now’s the time to go back to a desktop computer (I’ve spotted that reconditioned stand-alone computers are super-affordable on Ebay) and set up an ergonomic workspace.
+We all know that you’re ‘supposed to’ have your monitor at eye level and your feet flat on the ground, but I’m sure most of us (myself included) have just been using a laptop on the kitchen table while working from home.
+So maybe now’s the time to go back to a desktop computer (I’ve spotted that reconditioned stand-alone computers are super-affordable on eBay) and set up an ergonomic workspace.

 You can also go one step further and order a low-cost posture corrector from Amazon or, if you’ve already seen a professional, you could start doing your physio-recommended exercises every day.
 I’m determined to improve my posture and strengthen my neck before it becomes a chronic situation so I just need to commit to it.